pydicom/pydicom/doc/tutorials/contributing.rst

   or :gh:`GitHub <pydicom/issues>`.

-If it's your first time contributing to *pydicom* then we have tutorials for:
+If it's your first time contributing to *pydicom* then we have a general :gh:`guide for contributing<pydicom/blob/main/CONTRIBUTING.md>`, as well as tutorials for:

 * :doc:`Contributing a source code patch <contributing_code>`
 * :doc:`Contributing a documentation change <contributing_docs>`